“The mass of men lead lives of quiet desperation, and go to the grave with the song still in them.” Henry David Thoreau

 It was during this period of time that I really started to feel God telling me that He wanted my family and me to serve Him!
 My eyes were further opened by the book The Hole in Our Gospel written by Richard Sterns, the CEO of World Vision.
 He accurately describes our job as Christians… taking care of orphans.

 If you had asked me a year ago where Honduras was, I would have had a hard time pointing it out on a map without the country in red bold letters.
 Honduras is only a two hour plane trip from Dallas, but it was a world away in my mind.
 My lack of knowledge of Latin America was vast.
 Despite Honduras’ close proximity to the wealth of the United States, Honduras is the second poorest country in the Western Hemisphere, behind only Haiti.

 We planned an exploration trip to Honduras in the fall of 2009.
-Our itinerary included La Moskitia, only because Laura had done a video and was working on a newsletter for Mama Tara’s orphanage and we wanted to see the place she had written about.
-Our reservations continued right up until we stepped off of the plane and onto the sand runway of Puerto Lempira, the largest city in the La Moskitia region.
+Our itinerary included La Mosquitia, only because Laura had done a video and was working on a newsletter for Mama Tara’s orphanage and we wanted to see the place she had written about.
+And because a friends of ours, Dr. Tom Brian, had founded a home for disabled children in the region.
+Our reservations continued right up until we stepped off of the plane and onto the sand runway of Puerto Lempira, the largest city in the La Mosquitia region.